Saint Helena Island

 Overview

-It is sub-tropical paradise where the mountainous landscape and unusual micro-climates has created a diversity of terrain and flora.
-The landscape includes steep, multi-coloured ridges, bronze volcanic rock, golden beaches and lush vegetation. all easily visited as nothing is ever more than 20 mins drive away.
+It is sub-tropical paradise where the mountainous landscape and unusual micro-climates have created a diversity of terrain and flora.
+The landscape includes steep, multi-coloured ridges, bronze volcanic rock, golden beaches and lush vegetation.
+All of these are easily visited as nothing is ever more than 20 mins drive away.

 • Probably the most remote place in the world you'll ever visit